arangodb/arangodb/Documentation/Books/Manual/Programs/Arangodump/Maskings.md

 This masking type takes an email address, computes a hash value and splits it into three equal parts `AAAA`, `BBBB`, and `CCCC`.
 The resulting email address is in the format `AAAA.BBBB@CCCC.invalid`.
+The hash is based on a random secret that is different for each run.

 Masking settings: